YSJHYX/Lab-Report-4---Vim-Week-7-/labReport4.md

 ![Image](5.png)

-For this step, I entered the command `git clone` with the `SSH` URL for the folk of the repository from my GitHub account, then pressed `<enter>` to complete the cloning step, which clones it into `lab7` directory.
+For this step, I typed the command `git clone` with the `SSH` URL for the folk of the repository from my GitHub account, then pressed `<enter>` to complete the cloning step, which clones it into `lab7` directory.
 Also, in order to do the next step, I changed my current working directory to `lab7` by using `cd lab7` and pressing <enter>.

 ## Step 6: